 Based on our new GA-B compact car platform, the Yaris Cross (below) is currently positioned as the smallest and most urban-friendly model in our SUV range.
-Moving up in size, the dynamic Toyota C-HR is strategically adapted from the GA-C platform, which is also used in the slightly larger Corolla Cross.
+Moving up in size, the dynamic Toyota C-HR is strategically adapted from the GA-C platform.

 Meanwhile, the RAV4 and Highlander (below) share the same 2.5-litre four-cylinder petrol engine, albeit with the hybrid system configured to produce a combined output of between 215 and 241bhp, depending on the model.

 It’s true, we omitted a couple of iconic models from the above table.
 Although the Hilux and Land Cruiser (below) are officially categorised as sports utility vehicles, they are very different propositions from our seven comparison SUVs above.